-It dawned on me, earlier today, that current decline in radio and all traditional media in general, is no coincidence.
-When the radio consolidations took place ten or so years ago, the first thing that was almost always cut or eliminated was the news room.
+It dawned on me, earlier today, that the current decline in radio and all traditional media in general, is no coincidence.
+When the radio consolidations took place ten or so years ago, the first thing that was almost always cut or eliminated was the newsroom.
 Along with that, local programming in general was reduced or replaced with automation.

 This, in turn, leads to a bland, uninformative product that the general public doesn’t really care about.

 Local newspapers have all but disappeared too.
-The remaining ones are owned by one of several large newspaper holding companies like Gannett, Newscorp, Hearst, and Tribune.
-In a similar to radio scenario, local papers were bought up by these companies, news room staffs were cut, quality of content declined, readership declined accordingly.
-Rinse, repeat until the paper is nothing but a shell of it’s former self, filled with mostly used car ads.
+The remaining ones are owned by one of several large newspaper-holding companies like Gannett, Newscorp, Hearst, and Tribune.
+In a similar radio scenario, local papers were bought up by these companies, newsroom staff was cut, the quality of content declined, and readership declined accordingly.
+Rinse, and repeat until the paper is nothing but a shell of its former self, filled with mostly used car ads.

 Media outlets (as well as most other businesses) in this country are mostly controlled by big Wall Street banks.
 Here is how that works:

 - Media company A wants to buy some or all of media company B.

 - They go to a bank to get a loan.

 - After much negotiating and back and forth, the bank agrees to give A the loan, under certain conditions.

 - Those conditions include continued performance, annual revenue growth, and periodic audits.

 - In a buy-or-be-bought world, there is no other alternative for A, but to agree with those conditions.